Ruth Mottram: Research and career

-Mottram uses the regional atmospheric climate model HIRHAM5.
-HIRHAM combines HIRLAM (High Resolution Limited Area Model, a short-range weather forecasting system), and ECHAM, a global climate model.
-She is based at the Danish Meteorological Institute where she primarily carries out research into the interactions between atnmosphere and ice sheet. but also contributes to the WCRP's CORDEX initiative, making regional climate simulations in the polar regions.
+Mottram initially developed the use of the regional atmospheric climate model HIRHAM5, which combines HIRLAM (High Resolution Limited Area Model) and ECHAM (a global climate model), to study surface mass balance and interactions between the atmosphere and ice sheets.
+Based at the Danish Meteorological Institute since 2009, she primarily researches polar climate processes and contributes to the World Climate Research Programme's CORDEX initiative, producing regional climate simulations for the Arctic and Antarctic.